Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- Bae has nine doubles, two home runs and 17 walks while hitting .237.
+- Bae is batting .241 with nine doubles, two home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.